 Whether you call them TVXQ, DBSK or Tohoshinki, these guys have one of the most prolific, enormous discographies of any k-pop artist.
 I could have easily split this into two lists — one for the five-member group and one for their current two-member configuration.
 But, I gave myself a challenge.
 And at nearly 100 music videos/singles, that’s an understatement!
-Some great tracks had to fall by the wayside (I’m looking especially at you Wrong Number, Something and Scream), but in the end it all shook out easier than I would have expected.
+Some great tracks had to fall by the wayside (I’m looking especially at you Wrong Number, Humanoids, Why Did I Have to End Up Falling Completely in Love with You and Scream), but in the end it all shook out easier than I would have expected.
 The group is just as well known for their grand ballads as their dance tracks, but you’ll notice that my list is almost entirely uptempo.

 A slinky, beat-driven dance track with a percussive chorus that hits hard.
 Its winding melody fuels each second with a healthy dose of staccato hooks.

 Transferring their clipped, Yoo Young-Jin produced style to Japan, B.U.T is short on melody but heavy on personality.
 Its rapid-fire, labyrinthine delivery gives it an otherworldly appeal.

 DBSK were rarely a “cutesy’ group, but this ultra-melodic slice of aegyo proved they could master any genre.
 Great songs endure for years, and Balloons‘ mega-watt chorus has become a modern classic.

 Likely the group’s most iconic release, casting a wide influence for years to come.
 Its jerky, unbalanced verses give way to a grand chorus that swirls with mystical synths.